jaseknighter/splnkr/README.md

 * output 3: levels >= 0.05 and < 0.01
 * output 4: levels >= 0.01

-values triggering the crow outputs can be adjusted in the [splunkr.lua](https://github.com/jaseknighter/splnkr/blob/main/splnkr.lua) (search for `detect_level` in the code)
+the values listed above which trigger crow's outputs may be adjusted by editing the `splunkr.lua` file (search for `detect_level` in the code).

 ## sample file
-a different sample file can be played by adding it to the lib folder and updating the following variables in the [splunkr.lua](https://github.com/jaseknighter/splnkr/blob/main/splnkr.lua) file:
+a different sample file can be played by adding it to the lib folder and updating the following variables in the `splunkr.lua` file:

 * `file`: path to the sample
 * `loop_start`: default starting point of the sample (in seconds)
 * `loop_end`: default ending point of the sample (in seconds)

-## Interface (E1 switche between pages)
+## Interface (E1 switches between pages)
 ### page 1: rate/length
-* E2 switch between parameters
+* E2: switch between parameters
-* E3 change the value of the selected parameter
+* E3: change the value of the selected parameter
 * K1+E3: fine tune the value of the selected parameter

 ### page 2: waveform
 * displays the selected waveform (keys/encoders don't change anything...yet)

 ### page 3: effects (+ dry/wet control)
-* E2 switch between parameters
+* E2: switch between parameters
-* E3 change the value of the selected effect
+* E3: change the value of the selected effect
   * Note: a value of 0 turns off the selected effect
 * K1+E3: fine tune the value of the selected effect